Why Are Women Always Cold and Men Always Hot?

 - Lower the thermostat at night.
 Add blankets or kick them off as needed.

-While these tips won't eliminate all battles of the sexes, a more comfortable body temperature might cool off some hot tempers.
+- Use a small fan or space heater.
+While these suggestions won't eliminate all battles of the sexes, a more comfortable body temperature might cool off some hot tempers.

 Sign Up for Free Newsletters